CodeMaster7000/Google-Map-Images/README.md

-# Google-Map-Images
+# Google Map Images

 ## About

-A Python program to get a Google Map image of a specified location using Google Static Maps API.
+A Python program to get a Google Maps image of a specified location using Google Static Maps API.

 ## Requirements